vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 Now only the pipe is above the ground.\
 I screw the bold on the pipe, almost to the ground and add a plate above it.

-Now I placed the box over the pipe and see if the plate touch the bottom of the box when the corners of the box touch the ground.
+Now I placed the box over the pipe and see if the plate touch the bottom of the box when the corners of the package box touch the ground.
 Now add the plate inside the box over the pipe and screw the bold also from inside.
 Now the bolts and plates are strong together to each other on each side of the bottom of the box.

 <img src="images_allux-600\pin_inside_allux.jpg" height="250px" alt="screw the bold also inside the allux"/>